kaiserbrito/cervapp/README.md

 # cervapp
-Progessive Web App with Vue.js for brewing beer.
+Progessive Web App with Vue.js for brewring beer.